Corvette CrossFire Engine and Diagnosis

 Crossfire Intake Manifold

-The reason for peak torque happening at only 2,800 rpm was due to the ports on the Crossfire aluminum intake manifold - they were about two-thirds the size of the port on the cylinder head.
+The reason for peak torque happening at only 2,800 rpm was due to the small ports on the Crossfire aluminum intake manifold - they were about two-thirds the size of the port on the cylinder head.
 These small ports severely limited performance above 4,000 rpm.
 GM engineers claimed this was done to have more usable street torque on the bottom end, but Corvette enthusiasts have always debated the validity of this.
 For those looking for more power, proper porting will yield a solid increase.

 The cross-ram intake manifold is designed to quicken the velocity of the air/fuel mixture ratio.
 The design dates back to 1968, when Mark Donahue dominated the SCCA Trans-Am series with his Penske-owned Z/28 Camaro, powered by a 302ci small-block V8 with dual Holley 4-barrel carburetors.